 Multiple factors will determine how long Our tattoo will take.
 Some of them are obvious but some may be a surprise to You.

 My goal is to give You balanced tattoo design with lots of lovely details but not so complicated that we will spend 20+ hours on a panel.
-And as always less is more.
+Roughly i will take 8 hours for a panel.

 Moving on a chair may be an automatic and unconcious behaviour and typing on Your phone may seems like not a problem but it makes a enourmous difference for me.